shaunakd07/book-rag-lora/README.md

 Chat with any book!

 This is a pipeline to create a q/a chatbot that has a trained LoRa adapter (to fine tune for conversation style) and a RAG of any book(s).
-By default, it uses a llama-1b-instruct model to chat with the text.
+By default, it uses a gpt4o.